Discounted Cash Flow Calculator (DCF)

 The company must not pay dividends.
 This is because dividends are cash flows that go out of the company directly to shareholders; meanwhile, free cash flows to the firm are cash flows to the creditors and shareholders.

-In case you want to value a company based on its dividends that are expected to be paid, it is better to consider the dividend discount model.
+In case you want to value a company based on its dividends that are expected to be paid, it is better to consider the dividend discount model (see the dividend discount model calculator).

 When projecting free cash flows, the future growth rate used has to be aligned with the growth rate seen in the past.
 Because free cash flows are derived from the operating cash flows, it is essential to understand the capital expenditures over the years that the company conducts to create a reliable forecast.